 “One of our students was counselled …”

-Having said that, there is no “discipline” when the methods used to encourage it are way out of proportion, or have no correspondence with the larger world around us.
+Having said that, there is no “discipline” when the methods used to encourage it are way out of proportion or have no sensible correspondence with the world at large.
 There is certainly no discipline when meaningless euphemisms are used to justify such methods.

 A severe self-discipline issue.
 Which going by the man’s own system, warrants some good ol’ school caning.

 There’s also the nature of the boy’s transgression.
 His sin, so to speak.
 So he brought poker cards to school.
 As I wrote earlier, he likely gambled with them and had previously been warned for similar offences.